inquisitour/skin_tone_detection/guide.md

 - For CUDA-related errors, verify that your TensorFlow installation is compatible with your GPU drivers.
 - If you face memory issues during training, try reducing the `BATCH_SIZE` in `config.py`.

-For any other issues, refer to the documentation of the libraries used (TensorFlow, OpenCV, Deepgaze) or seek help in their respective community forums.
+For any other issues, refer to the documentation of the libraries used (TensorFlow, OpenCV, DeepGaze) or seek help in their respective community forums.